Director of Library Services

 - Maintains a gift acknowledgement and donor recognition program.

-- Oversee the creation of fundraising publications, the donor section of the website, and related social media.
+- Works in collaboration with the Director of Communications and External Relations to develop fundraising publications, the donor aspects of the website, and related social media.

 - Oversees grant writing.

-- Motivates and supervises staff and volunteers in the Development Department.
+- Motivates and supervises staff and volunteers in the External Relations.